MarsBased/handbook/guides/development/git-guidelines.md

 We are using a modified and simplified version of [Gitflow](https://guides.github.com/introduction/flow/).

-For big projects already deployed to production there will always be 2 branches: `main` (`master` in older projects) and `development`.
+For big projects already deployed to production, there will always be two branches: `main` (`master` in older projects) and `development`.
 The **main** branch will contain the code that has been deployed while the **development** branch will contain the most recent stable version of it.

 For small projects or projects that are have not been deployed we allow simplifying this by working only with a `main` branch.